ComputationalBiomechanicsLab/how-to-share-code/README.md

 knowing how to use git locally allows you to save snapshots of your code.

+> **Note**: The steps written below are *rough* - you might need to do
+>           things slightly differently..
+The reason why they are rough is
+>           because I'll be going through these steps during the tutorial,
+>           and because I have recorded the steps as videos, which (in my
+>           opinion) are easier to follow than a written "click here, do
+>           this, do that" guide.

+> **Note #2**: Written steps assume you're using GitHub desktop.

 ### 3.b.1.
 Put all of your code into one directory